S.Africa rages at Australia visa plan for 'persecuted' whites

-Johannesburg, March 15, 2018 (AFP) - - South Africa reacted with fury on Thursday after an Australian minister suggested "persecuted" white farmers in the country should be offered fast-tracked humanitarian visas.
+Johannesburg, March 15, 2018 (AFP) - - South Africa summoned Australia's envoy to Pretoria Thursday to explain comments by a Canberra minister who suggested "persecuted" white farmers in the country should be offered fast-tracked humanitarian visas.

 Australia's Home Affairs Minister Peter Dutton, who has drawn criticism for cracking down on asylum seekers from Asia and the Middle East, said white farmers could be admitted as refugees.